sqlxpert/backup-events-aws/README.md

     [right-click to save as...].
 On the next page, set:

     - Stack name - _Copy and paste from "For Reference"_
-    - AWS organization ID - _From quick-start Step 1_
+    - AWS Organization ID - _From quick-start Step 1_
     - Backup AWS account - _From quick-start Step 2_
     - Backup region - _Specify a different region that you do not use much_
     - Alternate for backup region - _From quick-start Step 3_